paulo9mv/chess/README.md

 # Chess Analysis ♟️

 Chess Analysis is a free tool that allows you to get reports from your own matches.
-Import your PGN and check it now at It's available at https://paulo9mv.github.io/chess
+Import your PGN and check it now.

 https://user-images.githubusercontent.com/17968732/167827897-716ef38b-f576-4c26-97d3-91d29516d3c4.mov